Money Management

 How to prepare for a recession like a financial expert

-We reached out to some of our favorite financial creators to ask how they personally recommend that you prepare for a recession so that you can prep your finances like a money expert.
+In addition to my own thoughts, my team reached out to some of our favorite financial creators to ask how they personally recommend preparing for a recession like a money expert.
 Here’s what they each had to say.

 “The first thing I need you to do is check in and make adjustments to your emergency fund.
 If you have followed HFK for a while then you know I recommend having at least 3 months of essential expenses saved in an emergency fund, but now is the time to really bulk that up.
 Not only will this give you more wiggle room and time in the case of an emergency (like unexpectedly losing a job), but it will also keep your emergency fund relevant to today’s rate of inflation.
 If you put 3 months of expenses in your emergency fund five years ago, that same amount of money might not reflect three months of living expenses now due to inflation.”

-Click here to check out our recommended HYSA!
+Click here to check out my recommended HYSA!

 “Next, make sure your current budget is appropriate for our current market and rate of inflation.
-The same $30 you used to fill up your tank of gas is not going to go as far as it did a year ago, so if you haven’t updated your budget in a few months, you may need to make adjustments.
+The same $30 you used to fill up your tank of gas is not going to go as far as it did two years ago, so if you haven’t updated your budget in a bit, you may need to make adjustments.

 While you’re taking a close look at your budget, I also want you to look for areas where you can cut unnecessary spending.
 Subscriptions are a great place to start, as chances are there are probably a couple that you don’t actively use or don’t need right now.